-No cost for participating Silver&Fit® Standard Fitness Center Network locations and one Home Fitness Kit per calendar year.
+No cost for participating in Silver&Fit Standard Fitness Center Network locations and

-- Home Fitness Kits: You are eligible to receive one Home Fitness Kit per calendar year from a variety of fitness categories. - Well-Being Club: By setting your preferences for well-being topics on the website, you will see resources tailored to your interests and healthy aging goals including articles, videos, live virtual classes, events and social groups++. - Healthy Aging Coaching: You can participate in sessions by telephone, video, or chat with a trained coach where you can discuss topics like exercise, nutrition, social isolation, memory, and brain health. - Silver&Fit Connected!TM: The Silver&Fit Connected! tool will assist with tracking your activity+++. - Rewards: Earn a hat and pins for reaching new activity milestones.

-FitnessCoach® Virtual Personal Fitness Training: For an additional fee you can participate in up to 8 live virtual sessions per year with a certified personal fitness trainer.
+- Workout Plans: By answering a few online questions about your areas of interest, you will receive a customized workout plan, including instructions on how to get started and suggested workout videos. - Digital Workouts: You can view on-demand videos through the website's digital workout library, including Silver&Fit Signature Series Classes®. - o Fitness Center Membership: You can visit participating fitness centers or YMCAs near you that take part in the program.
+You also have access to the Premium Fitness Network, which includes additional fitness center and studio choices and unique experiences like swimming centers, rock climbing gyms, and rowing centers, each with a buy-up price.+ Many participating fitness centers may also offer low-impact classes focused on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility, and coordination.
+There may be additional fees for participating in add-on classes or activities. - Home Fitness Kits: You are eligible to receive one Home Fitness Kit per calendar year from a variety of fitness categories.
+Kits cannot be exchanged. - Well-Being Club: By setting your preferences for well-being topics on the website, you will see resources tailored to your interests and healthy aging goals including articles, videos, live virtual classes, events and social groups.++ - Well Being Coaching: You can participate in sessions by telephone, video, or chat with a trained coach where you can discuss topics like exercise, nutrition, and social isolation. - Silver&Fit Connected!TM: The Silver&Fit Connected! tool will assist with tracking your activity. - Rewards: Earn a hat and pins for reaching new activity milestones. - o FitnessCoachTM Virtual Personal Training: For an additional fee you can participate in up to 8 live virtual sessions per year with a certified personal trainer.